adamstallard/modest/README.md

 ###Use in Javascript

 If used in javascript, modest depends on [jquery](http://jquery.com).
-Modest works well with [underscore](https://github.com/documentcloud/underscore) and [backbone](https://github.com/documentcloud/backbone).
+Modest works well as the templating engine for [backbone.js](https://github.com/documentcloud/backbone).

 ###Development How-To